chrlyz/wrdhom_contracts/README.md

 # Proof Of Events

 Break free from obscure algorithms.
-No more shadow banning and manipulation of the content you see, to boost the narratives that benefit the private interests of whoever is currently in charge.
+No more manipulation of the content you see or not see; guided by the private interests and inherent biases of third-parties.
 Experience social media your way.
-Customize the criteria for the content you want to see, get the peace of mind that your criteria will be honored (through cryptographic proofs), and that your content and social graph will remain available in the future.
+Customize the criteria for the content you want to see and be certain (through cryptographic proofs) that your criteria is being honored.

+Open sourcing algorithms is a step in the right direction, but  it is far from enough, since verifying that the open-sourced code matches the code running on the servers is extremely costly and difficult, given that you would need to mirror the servers of a social media platform, apply the open-sourced algorithm, and compare the results.
+This is unrealistic, since the cost of even one audit like this would be prohibitive, let alone auditing the system in real-time permanently.
+Also, most platforms provide little access to their data, so even collecting the data for the audit would be very challenging, and they could implement ways to cheat the auditing.

+Furthermore, we need more than guarantees that a specific algorithm is being used.
+We should be able to create, share, modify, and use our own algorithms, based on our own interests.
+It’s time to take the internet back and establish solid foundations for human interactions and coordination.
+Creating digital spaces where we can explore and exchange ideas without the interference of opaque third-parties, imposing their biases and agendas; and constraining the way we explore the internet.

 The purpose for this repository is to host the source code for Mina smart contracts and zkPrograms that enable auditable, resilient, customizable, user-centric, and credibly-neutral social media.